 About the Complainant

 The Human Rights Group Complaint was filed by Mike Sharpe on behalf of the girls who play softball at Pemberton Park.
 We are fortunate and thankful to have Mr. John Heaney as our legal counsel assisting the girls in this matter.
+We also appreciate the assistance of U14 parent and lawyer Neil Marcovitz, as well as Bill Hawkins, the President of the South Vancouver Island (SVI) Minor Fastpitch Association.

 Mike has worked extensively for the last 4 years with the City of Victoria on behalf of the girls’ softball program to try to come to an agreement with the City Parks Department to provide equal field and facilities at Pemberton Park for the girls program as they have done for the boys at Hollywood Park and Hillside Park.